-One of the benefits of majoring in Geology at Appalachian is the opportunity to conduct independent research with one or more faculty members in the department.
+One of the benefits of majoring in the Geological and Environmental Sciences at Appalachian is the opportunity to conduct independent research with one or more faculty members in the department.

 - Field Research - Where do we go and what do we do?